nsnam/ns-3-dev-git/src/lte/doc/source/lte-user.rst

 |ns3| provides many ways for passing configuration values into a simulation.
 In
 this example, we will use the command line arguments.
-It is basically done by appending the parameters and their values to the ``waf`` call when starting each individual simulation.
-So the ``waf`` calls for invoking our 3 simulations would look as below::
+It is basically done by appending the parameters and their values to the ``ns3`` call when starting each individual simulation.
+So the ``ns3`` calls for invoking our 3 simulations would look as below::

-   $ ./waf --run="lena-dual-stripe
+   $ ./ns3 --run="lena-dual-stripe
      --simTime=50 --nBlocks=0 --nMacroEnbSites=7 --nMacroEnbSitesX=2
      --epc=1 --useUdp=0 --outdoorUeMinSpeed=16.6667 --outdoorUeMaxSpeed=16.6667
      --ns3::LteHelper::HandoverAlgorithm=ns3::NoOpHandoverAlgorithm